Noise Forecast

 Expected Loudness Level: Medium

-Reason for Loudness: Classic rock sound with a strong horn section, but their shows are more focused on clarity and musicality than volume.
+Reason for Loudness: A classic rock band with a strong horn section.
+The sound is powerful yet polished, with more focus on musicality than sheer volume.

 • Thu, Sep 4: “Weird Al” Yankovic